 It’s the task of the shepherds to recognize it, and warn the flock against this danger.[OORAH!
 Is that what the Synod Fathers are doing?
 I’m just asking.]

 “Seek ye therefore first the Kingdom of God, and His justice, and all these things shall be added unto you.”

 The Church’s mission is to save souls.
 Evil, in this world, comes from sin.
 Not from income disparity or “climate change”.
 [Do I hear an “Amen!”?]

 The solution is: Evangelization.
 Conversion.

 Not an ever increasing government control.
 Not a world government.
 These are nowadays the main agents imposing cultural Marxism to our nations, under the form of population control, reproductive health, gay rights, gender education, and so on.

 What the world needs nowadays is not limitation of freedom, but real freedom, liberation from sin.
 Salvation.

-Now we need Rome to tell the world: “Repent of your sins and turn to God for the Kingdom of Heaven is near”.
-[Is this what you are hearing from your pastors these days?
-Or are you getting a bunch of half-mumbled, mealy-mouthed temporizing?]
+Now we need Rome to tell the World: “Repent of your sins and turn to God for The Kingdom of Heaven is near”.
+[Is this what you are hearing from your Pastors these days ?
+Or are you getting a bunch of half-mumbled, mealy-mouthed temporising ?]

 Forward this to everyone.